 They were constructed in a style typical to the wells built in the Warring States Period (475 BC – 221 BC), but what buried deep in the well was extraordinary.

-For over 2,000 years, the short-lived Qin Dynasty, one of the most important turning points in Chinese history, was shrouded in mystery due to the lack in original written records.
+In the following next 2,000 years, the short-lived Qin Dynasty, which witnessed one of the most important turning points in Chinese history, was shrouded in mystery due to the lack of original written records.

-Yet this unsatisfactory situation was changed from that moment on, because what they discovered in the ancient dry well were the original documents recorded on 37,000 bamboo slips.
+This unsatisfactory situation was eventually changed in 2002 because what they discovered in the ancient dry well are the original documents recorded on 37,000 bamboo slips.

 2,200-year-old Qin Dynasty documents on bamboo splits

-The further digging eventually confirmed the “wells” were never meant to be used to draw water, but operated as the entrance to underground achieves where documents produced 2,200 years ago by the government of the Qianling County (迁陵县) were deposited, apparently, in hurry.
+Further digging confirmed the “wells” were never meant to be used to draw water, but operated as the entrance to underground achieves, where documents produced 2,200 years ago by the government of the Qianling County (迁陵县) were deposited, apparently, in hurry.

 Prior to this discovery, China only unearthed 4,000 bamboo slips in total from Hubei, Gansu, Jiangsu and Sichuan provinces.

-Chinese research circle views the excavation as the most important archaeological achievement, only second to the terracotta warriors, in terms of helping understand the mighty but short-lived Qin Dynasty that is one of the most significant turning points in Chinese history.
+That is why the Chinese research circle views the excavation as the most important archaeological achievement, only second to the terracotta warriors, in terms of helping understand the mighty Qin Dynasty.

-The documents were written using brush pens, covering the period of 25 years under First Emperor Qin’s reign and one year under his successor, with contents ranging from county level memorial services, registered names of towns and villages and the distance between each settlements, county’s population records, land reclamation, property development, tax regulation, financial balance, food stored by local government, residents’ service duty to the county, military personnels and goods allocated by the state, postal service, court rulings, prison management, public education, medical services and all policies and directives issued by the county administration.
+The documents were written using brush pens, covering the period of 25 years under First Emperor Qin’s reign and one year under his successor, with contents ranging from county-level memorial services, registered names of towns and villages and the distance between each settlement, county’s population records, land reclamation, property development, tax regulation, financial balance, food stored by local government, residents’ service duty to the county, military personnel and goods allocated by the state, postal service, court rulings, prison management, public education, medical services and all policies and directives issued by the county administration.

-Based on the signatures left and the dates specified, there were more than a dozen office administrators involved in the data entry.
+Based on the signatures left and the dates specified, it’s clear that there were more than a dozen office administrators involved in the data entry.

-What the Bamboo Slips Told Us about the Short-live Qin Dynasty?
+What Did the Bamboo Slips Tell Us about the Short-live Qin Dynasty?